scheinerman/Misc.jl/README.md

 In addition, there's a `RandomIntervalDigraph(n)` function that generates two lists of random intervals and builds the associated `IntervalDigraph`.

+## IntervalOrder

+This is used to create interval orders.
+These are posest whose elements correspond to real intervals.
+We have `x<y` exactly when the interval assigned to `x` is completely to the left of the interval assigned to `y`.
+Requires my `ClosedInterval`, `SimpleGraphs`, and `SimplePosets` modules.

+The `IntervalOrder` function can be called in two manners that are completely analogous to the `IntervalGraph` functions described earlier.
+One provides either an array of `ClosedInterval` objects of a dictionary from arbitrary keys to `ClosedInterval` values.

+Finally, `RandomIntervalOrder(n)` generates `n` random intervals and builds an `IntervalOrder` based on them.

 Cayley
 ------